-The final two essays in the volume examine developments in the ethical practice of humanitarian photography since the 1970s.
-Henrietta Lidchi focuses on the period from the late 1970s through the early 1990s, when the promiscuous use of Third World images human suffering, particularly in response to the Ethiopian Famine in the early 1980s, provoked criticism and calls to abandon such “negative” imagery, giving rise to a new voluntary code of conduct among humanitarian and development NGOs in Europe.
+The final two chapters in the volume examine developments in the ethical practice of humanitarian photography since the 1970s.
+Henrietta Lidchi focuses on the period from the late 1970s through the early 1990s, when the promiscuous use of Third World images of human suffering, particularly in response to the Ethiopian Famine in the early 1980s, provoked criticism and calls to abandon such “negative” imagery, giving rise to a new voluntary code of conduct among humanitarian and development NGOs in Europe.
 After establishing the historical and theoretical context, she examines in detail an ad campaign by the British NGO Christian Aid from the turn of the 1990s, an early attempt to produce “positive” imagery.
-Sanna Nissinen considers the effects of such ethical mandates through the first decade of the 2000s, examining their institutionalization via the directives NGOs provide their photographers as well as the unintended homogenizing effects the rules have had on the types of images taken and mobilized in publicity campaigns.
+Sanna Nissinen considers the effects of such ethical mandates through the first decade of the 2000s, examining their institutionalization via the directives that NGOs provide their photographers as well as the unintended homogenizing effects the rules have had on the types of images taken and mobilized in publicity campaigns.
 Nissinen’s discussion is based upon field work in Bangladesh in 2010 during which she accompanied and interviewed indigenous photographers and observed their interactions with their subjects.
 Moving beyond characterizations of the “positive” and “negative” effects of photographic power, Nissinen posits a more complex collaboration between photographer and subject that recognizes volition, interests, and intelligence on both sides of the camera.

 ***

-Since the 19th century, a central element of humanitarian photography has been a focus on visualizing the human body as vulnerable, under threat, in pain, or in recovery.
-So too is the mandate – expressed via image, framing, caption, and text – for viewers to respond: to recognize their moral “duty,” whether as Christians, imperial subjects, democratic or, most recently, global citizens, to address human suffering.
-In setting the photographic image and its relation to humanitarianism(s) in historical context, we aspire to move beyond the tendency– among scholars and cultural critics alike– to rely too heavily on the writings of Susan Sontag and a small coterie of her supporters and critics, to theorize photography’s role in representing, publicizing, and ameliorating “the pain of others.”
+Since the nineteenth century, a central element of humanitarian photography has been a focus on visualizing the human body as vulnerable, under threat, in pain, or in recovery.
+So too is the mandate – expressed via image, framing, caption, and text – for viewers to respond: to recognize their moral “duty,” whether as Christians, imperial subjects, democratic, or, most recently, global citizens, to address human suffering.
+In setting the photographic image and its relation to humanitarianisms in historical context, we aspire to move beyond the tendency– among scholars and cultural critics alike– to rely too heavily on the writings of Susan Sontag and a small coterie of her supporters and critics, to theorize photography’s role in representing, publicizing, and ameliorating “the pain of others.”
 While our volume is shaped by an engagement with such literature, our purpose is to enrich it by exploring in detail actual practices, appeals, debates, ethics, technologies, distribution venues, and effects of humanitarian image campaigns across time and space.

 There is a paradox at the heart of the history of humanitarian imagery.
 On the one hand, humanitarian imagery over the past century conveys a static quality, even though its meanings, and social and political functions, do change over time and space.
 Nonetheless, the visual repertoire of humanitarian photography has remained relatively constrained with its focus on suffering bodies and the effective work of humanitarian organizations, appended only in recent decades by images of resilient and self-reliant recipients of aid.
-On the other hand, these tried-and-true tropes – but particularly representations of human suffering that pervade our print and electronic news media – have been surprisingly effective over the long run in engaging the emotions and opening the purse-strings of their viewing publics.
+On the other hand, these tried-and-true tropes – but particularly representations of human suffering that pervade our print and electronic news media – have been surprisingly effective over the long run in engaging the emotions and opening the purse strings of their viewing publics.
 For this reason alone, the historical trajectories of humanitarian photography merit analysis.
-Although they make no claims to comprehensive coverage, the essays in this volume represent a start.
-They aim to chart, with historical specificity, how humanitarianism, the photographic image, and modern media technologies came of age together, informed each other, and evolved in tandem over the course of the 20th century and beyond, shaping, in the process, the visual imaginary of our ethical worlds.
+Although they make no claims to comprehensive coverage, the chapters in this volume represent a start.
+They aim to chart, with historical specificity, how humanitarianism, the photographic image, and modern media technologies came of age together, informed each other, and evolved in tandem over the course of the twentieth century and beyond, shaping, in the process, the visual imaginary of our ethical worlds.

-Chapter 1
+1

 Picturing Pain:

-Evangelicals and the Politics of Pictorial Humanitarianism in an Imperial Age*
+Evangelicals and the Politics of Pictorial Humanitarianism in an Imperial Age